 As we revisited the history of ICT in our country, we have found out that we are one of the countries with highest digital populations in the world and our internet user growth rate has no signs of slowing down.

-This further shows that communications and connections are valued by most of us and it plays a key role in achieving our goals especially now that we are in the advent of the 4th Industrial Revolution.
-As we celebrate this year’s National ICT Month, let us explore Why Information and Communications Technology and moving it forward plays a key role in the Philippines’ Digital Transformation.
+This further shows that communications and connections are valued by most of us and it plays a key role in achieving our goals, especially now that we are in the advent of the 4th Industrial Revolution.
+As we celebrate this year’s National ICT Month, let us explore Why Information and Communications Technology and moving it forward play a key role in the Philippines’ Digital Transformation.

 Importance of Investing in ICT

 It is critical for every country to invest in Information and Communications Technology to improve the way we live through seamless and connectivity to the information of the world anytime and anywhere.

 Why does the Philippine Government Invest in ICT Infrastructure?

 - Even Out Social Opportunities